My Dog Can Hold It All Day…

 Keeping Urine In The Bladder Too Long Can Cause BIG Problems for your dog:

 A woman much smarter than me named Patricia M. Dowling had something to say about dogs holding their urine for too long.
 Why should we listen to her?
-Because the letters following her name would tell you that she has done a ton of study and research: DVM, MSc, DACVIM, DACVCP, – She’s associated with Veterinary Clinical Pharmacology, Western College of Veterinary Medicine, and the University of Saskatchewan.
-She says that disorders of micturition characterized by urine retention and a distended bladder are usually caused by hypocontractility of the bladder or by urethral obstruction.
-Prolonged bladder distention leads to breakdown of the tight junctions between detrusor muscle cells of the bladder, which prevents normal depolarization and contraction of the detrusor muscles.
-(In my language, that means that a full bladder can lead to some physical problems … as well as physical discomfort.)
+Because the letters following her name would indicate that she has done a ton of study and research: DVM, MSc, DACVIM, DACVCP.
+She’s associated with Veterinary Clinical Pharmacology, Western College of Veterinary Medicine, and the University of Saskatchewan.
+She says that prolonged bladder distention leads to breakdown of the tight junctions between detrusor muscle cells of the bladder.
+This prevents normal depolarization and contraction of the detrusor muscles.
+That means that your dog’s full bladder can lead to some physical problems … as well as physical discomfort.

-And lastly, the Merck Veterinary Manual (the veterinary bible, you might say) gives us one solution : “The flow of urine through the urinary tract is part of the defense against invading pathogens, because the flow of fluid rinses the epithelial linings.”
+And lastly, the Merck Veterinary Manual (the veterinarian’s Bible) gives us an important fact.
+“The flow of urine through the urinary tract is part of the defense against invading pathogens, because the flow of fluid rinses the epithelial linings.”

 Translation?
 OUR DOGS NEED TO PEE MORE OFTEN!

-So, even though my dog and your dog can (and often will) ‘hold it all day’, the real questions is: SHOULD THEY?
-No. They shouldn’t.
-Not if it’s within my power as her caregiver to do something about it.
+So, even though our dogs can (and often will) ‘hold it all day’, there is a more important question to consider.
+SHOULD THEY?
+No – they shouldn’t.
+Not if it’s within our power as caregivers to do something about it.

-Here is my suggestion: Call The Pet Parlor and arrange for a mid-day potty break while you’re gone at work.
+Here is my suggestion if you are in Northwest Indiana: Call The Pet Parlor and arrange for a mid-day potty break while you’re at work.
 We offer a service that can help your dog NOT have to hold it all day while you’re working.

 Press the “Create an account” button and let’s give your dog what they need today: Create An Account